withastro/roadmap/proposals/server-islands.md

 Note that this an additional form of protection only intended to protect against accidental leakage of secrets.
 It is *not* a replacement for per-request authentication, which should happen when islands render, nor is it intended to protect against CSRF.
 Islands are read-requests and should not suffer from CSRF in general.

+Included in the encrypted props will be the unique island name.
+At the time of the request this name will be checked to make sure it matches.
+The intent is to prevent forged requests for islands that happen to have the same props.

 ## Hydration

 The hydration script performs the following steps: